Orissa’s Christian Widows Struggle to Survive

 August 26, 2008, was the worst day of Asmita Digal’s life and the last day of her husband’s.

-Digal lived with her husband, Rajesh, a pastor, and their two young daughters in Kandhamal, a community in the eastern Indian state of Odisha.
+Digal lived with her husband, Rajesh, a pastor, and their two young daughters in Kandhamal, a community in the eastern Indian state of Odisha, then called Orissa.
 Christians and Hindus had lived as neighbors relatively peacefully in the area for years.

 In December 2007, Hindu nationalists had burned down churches and Christian houses.
 But the worst yet came the following August.